jborza/jborza.github.io/_posts/2020-04-19-emuriscv-monitor.md

 ---
 layout: post
 title:  "Writing a monitor console for emuriscv"
-date:   2020-04-12 10:00:00 +0200
+date:   2020-04-19 18:00:00 +0200
 categories: emulation
-tags: [riscv, emulation, 6502]
+tags: [riscv, emulation]
 ---

 As a follow up to the previous post [Debugging things running in your emulator]({% post_url 2020-04-11-debugging-in-an-emulator %}) I thought it would be nice to write an emulator console for the **emuriscv** RISC-V emulator.

-I was very much inspired by the [QEMU Monitor](https://en.wikibooks.org/wiki/QEMU/Monitor) in the matter of commands.
+I was inspired by the [QEMU Monitor](https://en.wikibooks.org/wiki/QEMU/Monitor) in the matter of features and the command syntax.

 ## Monitor in action
 The help command shows what it can do: